 People see through views without engagement pretty easily, so many YouTube view bots have been programmed to engage as well.
 However, the engagements are flat and, well, unengaging.
 You’ll usually see this with Instagram and Facebook comments too.
 We’ll talk more about these in a bit.

-Instead of getting Youtube viewbots that are prohibited by the TOS, creators often sign up with communities where they watch and engage with each other’s videos.
+Instead of getting a YouTube view bot that is prohibited by the TOS, creators often sign up with communities where they watch and engage with each other’s videos.
 For creators, they get the metrics of more views and comments.

 Chat impersonation bots

-Like other forms of view bot, these chat impersonators also affect ad impressions and distort view metrics.
+Like other forms of view bots, these chat impersonators also affect ad impressions and distort view metrics.

 Creators risk a lot by using view bots